Commercial property management insurance matched to your portfolio

 Source: Observed across commercial management agreements

 EPA NESHAP (40 CFR 61.145) requires an asbestos inspection before any commercial renovation or demolition regardless of building age.
-Pre-1980 buildings concentrate the risk, but the regulatory obligation applies to all commercial properties.
 Management companies authorizing work without a survey face remediation liability and regulatory fines.

 Professional liability for commercial property managers is written on a claims-made basis, meaning the policy in force when the claim is reported must cover the error.
 Tail coverage or extended reporting period endorsements are critical at renewal or program change.